xeger/docker-compose/README.md

 the `docker:compose:host` task.
 For example, I could enter a shell with `rake docker:compose:host[bash]`.

-Before "hosting" your command, the Rake task export ssome environment variables that your command can use to discover services running in containers.
+Before "hosting" your command, the Rake task exports some environment variables that your command can use to discover services running in containers.
 Your Rakefile specifies which variables your app needs (the `host_env` option) and which container information each variable should